 Chase Sapphire Preferred is always at the top of our list for recommended travel rewards cards.
 We love the huge sign-up bonus, the flexibility, and the potential value you can get from it.
 However, you have to do the math.

 There's that huge bonus offer to consider.
-If you spend $4,000 on purchases within the first three months from account opening, you can earn 60,000 bonus points.
-That's $750 you can put towards travel when you redeem through Chase Travel℠.
+If you spend $4,000 in purchases in your first 3 months from account opening, you can earn 60,000 bonus points.

 Once you start using it, you'll quickly see why we think Ultimate Rewards are worth more than the "miles" offered by many other credit cards.
 In the next section, we'll provide a full list of Chase's airline and hotel partners.